MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     6 │ World    │
     =#

-Aggregate combinators, such as `Count` collapse plural values into single values.
+Aggregate combinators collapse plural values into singular ones.
+For example, the `Count` combinator converts any pipeline which produces a sequence into a pipeline producing a singular, numeric cardinality.

     query(Repeat(3) >> Count)
     #=>